 The Arts Council considers all applications, makes decisions and communicates these to applicants in accordance with set procedures.
 The aim is to ensure that the system for making awards is fair and transparent.

 3.2 The assessment process

-Once received, your application will be processed by the Arts Council as follows:
+All applications received are processed by the Arts Council as follows: